Rogue-Frontier/Oblivia/README.md

 - `i8`: 8 byte signed integer
 - `f8`: 8 byte signed float
 ### Arithmetic
-Infix arithmetic is available for common operations:
+Infix arithmetic is available for common operations (see dyadic functions).
+Note that `B` is termwise.
 - `A + B`
 - `A - B`
 - `A × B`